 That’s not to say that iOS will ever require a stylus type device.
 I’m simply arguing that within a few years iOS devices are likely to support input mechanisms that afford a far greater fidelity than simple touch input.

-I’ll go on the record as betting Joan Gruber that within five years we’ll see an iOS device that supports a stylus natively, but not as a necessity.
+I’ll go on the record as betting John Gruber that within five years we’ll see an iOS device that supports a stylus natively, but not as a necessity.
 I see the stylus starting as a thirty dollar accessory targeted at markets that require the additional fidelity.

 The brush has been around since the earliest cave paintings; fidelity of input will become a killer feature.